Subject Description

 MUS 435 | Firing the Classical Canon

-This course provides a condensed overview of the narrative and elements of the Western "classical" music canon from the Middle Ages through the 20th century.
+This course provides an overview of the narrative and elements of the Western "classical" music canon from the Middle Ages through the 20th century.
 It covers the eras, composers, genres, styles, terms, and famous works that constitute the classical canon in the U.S.--a body of knowledge widely held to be the most important elements of music history for musicians to know about, study, teach, and perform.

 MUS 330 | Opera: Based on a True Story